 For someone whose idea of a fun night is watching the Golden Girls while using my pasta maker, it can be a tall order.
 For someone whose idea of fun is trying to stay awake after the kids are down to watch another episode of The Office, that can be a tall order.

 In my search of “epic shit”, I stumbled across beautiful images, multimedia stories, books and essays and creations from people doing far more amazing things – for themselves, for the people around them and the earth we call home.
 And they inspired me to go out and try some stuff.
-Nothing particularly epic and not nearly as frequently as I should.
+Nothing particularly epic and not nearly as frequently as one would like.

-Then I had kids with my most epic, wonderful and adventurous wife.
-I’ve been given the gift to see things for the first time through their eyes and really experience wonder.
+Then I had kids with my most epic, wonderful and adventurous wife and thus receiving the gift to see things for the first time through their eyes and really experience wonder.
 True wonder.
-At seeing snow for the first time, understanding the feeling of cold, touching grass or seeing the season change, or the full out magic of Christmas and winter.
+At seeing snow for the first time, understanding the feeling of cold, touching grass or seeing the season change, butterflies and frogs, or the full out magic of Christmas and winter.